-Ten directors have been nominated for election at the Annual Meeting.
+Nine directors have been nominated for election at the Annual Meeting.
 Directors will be elected by a plurality of the votes properly cast in the election of directors at the Annual Meeting.
-This means that the ten nominees who receive the largest number of "FOR" votes cast will be elected as directors.
+This means that the nine nominees who receive the largest number of "FOR" votes cast will be elected as directors.
 Shareholders cannot cumulate votes in the election of directors.

-The proposals to ratify the appointment of our independent registered public accounting firm and to amend our Second Amended and Restated Articles of Incorporation to permit shareholders to unilaterally amend our bylaws will be approved in each case if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
+The proposals to ratify the appointment of our independent registered public accounting firm if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.

 The proposal for an advisory vote on the compensation of the NEOs will be approved if the votes properly cast favoring the proposal exceed the votes properly cast opposing the proposal.
-However, because this result is advisory, the result will not be binding on us, the Board of Directors or the Compensation Committee.
+However, because this result is advisory, the result will not be binding on us, the Board of Directors, or the Compensation Committee.